 How to Make Beer Cheese Soup

-You'll start by sautéing the veggies (onions, carrots, and celery), along with a bay leaf, in a little butter.
+- Add spices.
 After the veggies have softened (it takes about 10 minutes), you'll season them with garlic, paprika, and cayenne.

+- Mix in flour, beer, and broth.
 Next, you'll add flour to help thicken the soup, then slowly stir in the beer and broth.
 Make sure to whisk constantly as you add the liquids to eliminate any clumps.

+- Simmer + purée.
 After a few minutes of simmering, the soup will thicken.
-Beer Cheese Soup is often served pureed, and if you'd like a smooth soup, now's the time to do it.
+Beer and Cheese Soup is often served pureed, and if you'd like a smooth soup, now's the time to do it.
+Remove the bay leaf, then use an an immersion blender (or regular blender) to purée the soup.
+Tip: If you prefer a little texture, you don't need to puree the soup.
+It's up to you.

-Season your vegetarian Beer Cheese Soup to taste with salt and pepper, then serve it topped with a sprinkle of green onions.
-And that's all there is to it ... wasn't that easy?
+Season your Vegetarian Beer Cheese Soup to taste with salt and pepper, then serve it topped with a sprinkle of green onions.
+And that's all there is to it.
+Wasn't that easy?

 Serving Ideas